 Where do you want SLO active to go in the retail landscape?
 What do you want to achieve?

-We want everyone to be wearing our pieces because we’ve put so much love into them and because we think they are the most sustainable on the market.
+We want everyone to be wearing our pieces because we’ve put so much love into them and because we think it’s are the most sustainable swimwear on the market.

 We want to keep growing and this means that we can reinvest in the company and extend our sizes within the existing collection, as well as our new collection, which is coming very soon.